twota/terms-of-service-and-privacy-policy/README.md

 7. Security

-We implement industry-standard security measures, including encryption, and access controls, to protect your personal information.
+We implement industry-standard security measures, including encryption and access controls, to protect your personal information.
 However, no method of transmission or storage is completely secure, and we cannot guarantee absolute protection of your data.

 ▪ Data Breach Notification: In the event of a data breach involving your personal information, we will notify you and the relevant authorities as required by applicable law.